Step 1: Pick a Type of String

 Recommendation

-Polyester strings, or polys, have become one of the most popular choices on the pro tour, and you’ll find more options in this string category than any other.
+Polyester strings, or polys, have become one of the most popular choices on the pro tour and in amateur tennis, and you’ll find more options in this string category than any other.

-These low powered strings are durable and stiff, which allows players to swing faster and generate more topspin without a loss in control.
-Moreover, when struck with enough force, the strings deform and then snap back into place, which helps further enhance topspin.
+These low-powered strings are durable and stiff, allowing players to swing faster and generate more topspin without losing control.
+Moreover, when struck with enough force, the strings deform and snap back into place, further enhancing topspin.

-Unfortunately, the stiff nature of these strings results in one of their biggest downsides, and that’s comfort.
-Another pitfall is that they don’t do a great job of maintaining tension and require frequent replacement.
+Unfortunately, the stiff nature of these strings results in one of their most significant downsides: comfort.
+Another pitfall is that they don’t do a great job maintaining tension and, therefore, require frequent replacement, increasing their cost.

 Pros